adzerk/audience-ios-objc-sdk/README.md

 Match requests are used to link multiple identifiers in Velocidi's CDP.
 This way, any action made with any of the identifiers, across multiple channels (Browser, Mobile App, ...), can be associated to the same user.

-In VelocidiSDK, a match request will link the user's Advertising Identifier with other provided identifiers (like an internal ID).
-A typical use case for this is, for instance, during the login action, to associate the user's ID with Apple's Advertising Identifier (identifier used in all the tracking event requests).
+In VelocidiSDK, a match request will link together all the provided user ids:

 __Swift__
 ```swift